DSCR Loan Program,

 If you’re looking for a great income-generating property investment and you have a solid investment plan in place, you may be able to qualify for a DSCR mortgage to get you started.
-The Mortgage Shop is a team that specializes in finding the right loan programs for real estate investors who prefer the flexibility of long-term or short-term rentals.
-If you think a DSCR loan is a good option for your real estate property investment, get in touch with the mortgage experts at The Mortgage Shop today.
+The Mortgage Shop, LLC is a team that specializes in finding the right loan programs for real estate investors who prefer the flexibility of long-term or short-term rentals.
+If you think a DSCR loan is a good option for your real estate property investment, get in touch with the mortgage experts at The Mortgage Shop, LLC today.

 For example, let’s say Johnny has found a profit-generating short-term vacation rental and wants to get a DSCR mortgage.
 The investment property’s NOI is $40,000, and the annual debt obligation is $32,000.
 Let’s plug in the numbers: